cipollone/spmatch/README.md

 # SPMatch, a PatchMatch Stereo implementation

-This is a basic implementation the PatchMatch algorithm for stereo reconstruction.
+This is a simple implementation of the PatchMatch algorithm for stereo reconstruction.
 The algorithm is described in:
 Michael Bleyer, Christoph Rhemann and Carsten Rother. *PatchMatch Stereo - Stereo Matching with Slanted Support Windows*.
 In Jesse Hoey, Stephen McKenna and Emanuele Trucco, Proceedings of the British Machine Vision Conference, pages 14.1-14.11.
 BMVA Press, September 2011.

 ## Dependencies:
-* libboost (1.62)
+* libboost-program-options-dev (1.62)
 * cimg-dev (1.7.9)
 * imagemagick (8:6.9.7)
 * libeigen3-dev (3.3.2)

 The version numbers are the ones that have been used.
 Any future version with the same API is fine.

 ## Build:
 First install all the dependencies.
 Then, you can build using CMake, as: